Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many crypto companies and celebrities have introduced free NFTs to customers and fans, and many projects have also launched crypto airdrops for promotional purposes.

 Mr Long said the FCA had listened to feedback to create “the safest possible set of regulations”, adding that the FCA’s registration regime had high standards for preventing money laundering and managing it safely.
-Since January 2020, the FCA has received 318 applications for digital currency registration and 41 digital currency companies have completed the registration process with the agency.
+Since January 2020, the FCA has received 318 applications for digital currencies and 41 digital currency companies have completed the registration process with the agency.
 The FCA has faced some criticism from companies about the lengthy registration process.

 FCA Competition and Consumer Affairs Executive Director Sheldon Mills said the crypto industry needs to prepare now for this significant change.
 According to Cointelegraph , the regulator is working on additional guidance to help companies comply with the regulation.